Before starting the thesis

 • work-related methodological and other choices with justifications.

-• the outcome of the work.
+• the outcome of the thesis.

 • an assessment of the reliability and ethical foundations of the work.